mALAKa82973i/Fw5cwa6amSY/2ZM/E4I/FQyk/cloud-native-development-governance_cIqj8P_1748562096.md.md

 ### Added
 ## [5.7.3] - 2021-02
 ### Added
-- Make init condensation optional, but true by default.

 ### Added
 - Support for specifying the quote and escape characters.
 More info on how to specify those here: https://spark.apache.org/docs/latest/api/java/org/apache/spark/sql/DataFrameReader.html